gsundstrom1/cis280FinalApp/index.md

 - Can't remember where you had your favorite slice of pizza?
 IEatFood eliminates the need to rememember, and even lets you rank the items based on your enjoyment.

-- So you always remember where to and where not to go and why
+- So you always remember where to and where not to go, and why.